Written by Michelle Whitmer | Scientifically Reviewed By Arti Shukla, Ph.D. | Edited By Walter Pacheco | Last Update: November 20, 2024

 Peter Allen served as an electrician’s mate aboard two different Navy vessels and worked in close proximity to crumbling asbestos insulation.
 He died of malignant pleural mesothelioma in October 2017.
 His wife, Lorraine, then filed a wrongful death claim with an experienced mesothelioma attorney against Armstrong Pumps Company.
 The case will proceed with a jury trial in 2021.

 On March 23, 2019, electrician George C. Proctor died of malignant mesothelioma just one year after his diagnosis.
-Before his death, Proctor filed an asbestos lawsuit against the companies responsible for his occupational exposure, including Burnham LLC.
+Before his death, Proctor filed an asbestos lawsuit against the companies responsible for his occupational exposure, including Burnham.
 In 2020, the New York County Supreme Court agreed the evidence was sufficient to proceed to trial.

 Eusebio Jacob was a journeyman electrician at the U.S. Naval Ship Repair Facility in Guam from 1962 to 1985.
 In 2019, he and his wife, Marta, sued Plastics Engineering Company and Rockwell Automation Inc. for their roles in supplying asbestos products to the U.S. Navy.
 Doctors diagnosed Jacob in 2018 with malignant mesothelioma and other asbestos-related illnesses.